CPT-G/CIDM6330/dj_em_planning/readme.md

 The notion of the EM Planning Software provided a baseline to conceptualize sketching Unified Modeling Language (UML) Diagrams.

 #### **`Class Diagram`**
 This diagram examines the relationships between the military commander, EM emission sensor data collection Soldier, data messaging, database writing/reading, and map point plotting.
-Although rudimentary, the thought experiment created a foundation to build the real life event sensory effect into a visualization tool for the commander to make informed decisions.
+Although rudimentary, the thought experiment created a foundation to build the real-life event sensory effect into a visualization tool for the commander to make informed decisions.

 ![alt text](<outside_scope/png/Class Diagram.drawio.png>)